seblucas/cops/README.md

 3. The path to a calibre library (metadata.db, format, & cover files).

-On any Debian based Linux you can use : aptitude install php5-gd php5-sqlite php5-json php5-intl
+On any Debian based Linux you can use :
+ `apt-get install php5-gd php5-sqlite php5-json php5-intl`

 If you use Debian Stretch :
- aptitude install php7.0-gd php7.0-sqlite3 php7.0-json php7.0-intl
+ `apt-get install php7.0-gd php7.0-sqlite3 php7.0-json php7.0-intl php7.0-xml php7.0-mbstring php7.0-zip`

 On Centos you may have to add : yum install php-xml